yespbs/authedge-codeigniter/README.md

-# authedge-codeigniter
+# Authedge with Codeigniter
-Codeigniter3.0.4 + AngularJS Authentication
+Codeigniter 3.0.4 and AngularJS Authentication